Hormiguerito de Santa Marta

 Behavior: As its name suggests, the Santa Marta Antbird feeds on insects and other small invertebrates.
 It is known to follow army ant swarms to capture prey disturbed by the ants.
 This bird is often seen in pairs or small family groups.
 It is known for being quite territorial.

-Conservation status: As of the latest assessments, the Santa Marta Antbird is classified as Near Threatened on the IUCN Red List, reflecting concerns over its declining habitat and population pressures.
+Conservation Status: The Santa Marta Antbird is classified as Near Threatened on the IUCN Red List, reflecting concerns over its declining habitat and population pressures.

 MALE